bixb922/crank-organ/doc-software/README.md

 # Purpose
 The purpose of this software is to power a microcontroller (see schematic in this repository) enabling it to play music in MIDI format on a crank organ

-Don't feel overwhelmed with the information presented here.
+Don't feel overwhelmed with the configuration information presented here.
 Should you use this software, just install it and use it.
 The only configuration you need to do is to configure the WiFi router where the microcontroller needs to connect.
 All the rest is optional and the software will work out of the box.

 No software programming knowledge is needed to use this software.
-However, full source code is provided for perusal and with permission to change it, if you would like.
+However, full source code is provided for perusal and it comes with the permission to change it, if you like.

-Please post an github issue for any question you might have.
+Please post an github issue in this repository for any question you might have.
 Please star the github repository if this is of interest for you.

 # Features

 * Browser as user interface.
 Control is done with WiFi with a browser on a cell phone, tablet or PC.
+No need to install anything on the cell phone or tablet.
 * Can define a setlist or select tune by tune.
 * It's fast to establish a setlist.
-The setlist can be ordered, shuffled and stored.
+The setlist can be ordered, shuffled and stored on flash.
 Playback order can be changed while playing, new tunes can be added or tunes can be dropped while performing.
 * Music is uploaded into the microcontroller via WiFi with drag and drop or via USB connnection.
 You can add description, author, title, year to each tune.
 * To aid tuning, playing scales and individual notes is supported.
-A tuner (test version) is included.
+A tuner is included.
 * Shows remaining battery capacity on browser
 * Preconfigured for common crank organ scales scales: 20 note Carl Frei, 26 note Alderman/Wright, 31 note Raffin.
-Allows to define custom scales and different MIDI instruments.
+Allows to define custom scales and different MIDI instruments, like a glockenspiel MIDI instrument.
-* This system is highly scalable, capable of managing a vast number of pipes.
-Depending on the model, the microcontroller can store either 300 or 700 MIDI files.
+* This system is highly scalable, capable of managing a virtually unlimited number of pipes.
+Depending on the model, the microcontroller can store either about 300 or 700 MIDI files.
 With the addition of an SD card, there is virtually no limit.
 * Standard type 0 and 1 MIDI files are supported.
 Optionally, program numbers to identify different instruments and the percussion channel can be defined for use,
 * MIDI files can be updated via WiFi with drag and drop or via USB with a command line interface.
 * Crank revolution speed sensor to start music and to influence tempo (optional).
-* Stores lyrics
+* Allows to store lyrics

 The organ has to be equipped with electric solenoid valves for the pipes, see hardware description.

 # If you want to try out the software
-To see this software in operation, you need a ESP32-S3 development board (such as a ESP32-s3-DEVKITC-1 board) with at least 1 MB of RAM.
+To see this software in operation, you need a ESP32-S3 development board (such as a ESP32-S3-DEVKITC-1 board) with at least 1 MB of RAM.
 You can install the software as documented here, and then connect with a browser and navigate and use all functions.

 The only thing you won't be able is to hear music...